 There's still the traditional B&B business option of purchasing an inn or home and opening it up.
 However, today you can easily start booking guests into your home with services like Airbnb though it is important to know the potential pitfalls.

 Flea Market Seller

 If you have a talent for sales and prefer to buy and sell stuff in person, then hawking your wares a flea market or in a stall at a consignment or antique shop might be a good choice.
-This could be instead of selling online or in addition to.
-Learn More
+Your flea market sales business could be instead of selling online or in addition to.

 Owning properties that you rent is not a passive business where rent checks just appear every month.
 There is a lot of work to it, finding a tenant, maintaining properties, finding the right rental property, etc. If you have the money to invest in a property, you can make this your home business.
 However for some, the work involved is more than they want to put in, and those people often hire a property manager.
 So either landlord or property management is a viable home business.

 Much like #12 the level of investment required to get into this business has changed dramatically in recent years.
 No longer do you have to invest in a taxi license and possibly a cab to make money as a driver, though you still can Today people are using their phones and personal cars to become ridesharing drivers for companies like Uber and Lyft in their free time.

 Crowdsourcing sites now allow anyone to use their phone or computer to pick up micro jobs.
 These pay micro amounts but can be done quickly and in your spare time so the profits can add up to something that makes it worth your while.
 However, these will never pay enough to make a living.
 They are a good way to build your nest egg so you can launch your real home business.